Kulsoom-ri/US_senate_simulation/README.md

 The second category of LLMs for text-based discussions explores the use of LLMs in simulating political discourse.
 Notably, Baker and Azher (2024) observed that, prior to their study, no research had successfully simulated realistic government action using LLMs.
 Their work submitted for peer-review in June 2024 offered a proof-of-concept by simulating six AI senators in the 2024 US Senate Committee on Intelligence.
 In this simulation, the AI senators debated each other over three rounds on current issues (such as Russia’s invasion of Ukraine).
 The study found that domain experts considered the AI-generated interactions to be highly believable, and by introducing perturbations during the debate (such as "introduction of intelligence indicating imminent Russian overrun of Ukraine"), the researchers were able to identify shifts in decision-making and potential for bipartisanship.
 Similarly, another study introduces coalition negotiations across various European political parties as a novel NLP task by modeling them as negotiations between different LLM agents (Moghimifar 2024).

 This paper builds on the research from both categories, testing the potential for the integration of LLMs into political science.
 Primarily, it utilizes demographic data to construct LLM agents that will simulate the behavior of US senators and their vote outcomes on different bills.
 It also places the agents in conversation with each other for text-based discussions, with the goal of adding a layer of realism in simulating the US Senate process and also identifying the changes (if any) that happen in decision-making through a multi-agent framework.
-It significantly expands on the work of Baker et al. (2024) by simulating an entire US senate (instead of just 6 senators) and focusing on vote outcomes (instead of just discussion).
+It significantly expands on the work of Baker and Azher (2024) by simulating an entire US senate (instead of just 6 senators) and focusing on vote outcomes (instead of just discussion).

 ## Background Knowledge
 ### How do LLMs work?